wwieo/-backend-account_system/README.md

 # Backend Account System

-**Notice: The current version is at branch dev now.**
+**Notice: The current version is on branch dev now.**

-* With using restfulAPI, you can reach the function as like:
+* With using restfulAPI, you can reach the functions as like:
     * Account system: register/login/update/find
     * Friend system: friend/check/block/unfriend/unblock